Grandparents And Third-Party Custody Actions

 In North Carolina, any third party, including aunts, uncles, siblings and family friends, may seek custody of a child.
 As with grandparent custody, the circumstances must be extreme.
 The parents must be unfit or have waived their constitutional parental rights.

-Third-party child custody cases are very fact-specific and courts do not terminate a parent’s rights without good cause.
+Third-party child custody cases are very fact-specific and courts do not give custody rights to third parties without good cause.
 We cannot tell you how your custody case is likely to unfold without a thorough accounting of the factors at play.

 Frequently Asked Questions About Grandparent And Third-Party Custody